 “Face coverings are not a substitute for physical distancing or frequent hand washing, which we know are amongst the most effective ways to reduce the spread of COVID-19.
 Wearing a cloth face covering could provide some additional benefit by acting as a reminder for other people to keep their distance, and it could help reduce the spread of infectious particles from those who could be infected but don’t have symptoms.”

-On Friday, the Centre for Disease Control and Prevention issued new guidelines recommending the public voluntarily wear cloth masks in public.
+The Centre for Disease Control and Prevention issued new guidelines recommending the public voluntarily wear cloth masks in public.

 “The transmission from individuals without symptoms is playing a more significant role in the spread of the virus than previously understood,” President Trump said when announcing the guidelines at a White House briefing.
 “So you don’t seem to have symptoms and it still gets transferred.”